Experience the Curriculum

 • A small-group learning environment where students share responsibility for learning;

-• A commitment to creating a culture of inquiry and scholarship;
+• A commitment to creating a culture of evidence-based scholarship;

 • Cornerstone experiences that integrate multiple content areas in intense, powerful learning scenarios within the school and the community;